How you can help wildlife

-If you can ride it, hug it or have a selfie with the wild animal, the chances are it’s a cruel venue.
-Don’t go.
+"If you can ride, hug, or have a selfie with the wild animal, the chances are it’s a cruel venue.
+Don’t go."

-Be an animal friendly tourist
+Be an animal-friendly tourist when you travel

-Book with an animal friendly travel company
+Book with an animal-friendly travel company

 Are you a travel company looking to join our movement?
 We want to hear from you.
 Find out how you can help lead the travel industry to protect wildlife.